samwallach7/NHL_Analysis/README.md

 - [Technologies](#technologies)
 - [Resources](#resources)

+## Background
+Hockey is one of the most popular sports in North America.
+The National Hockey League (NHL) was founded in 1917 and has experienced significant growth and transformation over the years.
+As a professional league develops, teams improve every facet of their organizations, from arenas and fan engagement to coaching, player acquisition and development.
+There is also an improvement over time in the players themselves.
+Professional athletes in general have become bigger, faster, stronger and more specialized as compared to their predecessors.
+In each NHL game, teams earn 2 points for a win, 1 point for an overtime loss, and 0 points for a regulation loss.
+These points are kept over the course of a season and used for the league standings and to determine the playoff teams and seeds at the end of the season.

 ## Project Overview:

-Professional sports leagues experience significant growth and transformation over their years of existence.
 We set out to analyze the progression of the National Hockey League (NHL) over the last 100 years through team performance, player statistics and fan engagement data.
 The project was broken up into three distinct sections throughout the Data Analysis & Visualization program, with each utilizing the different skills that we acquired during the cohort.

 ### Sections
 #### Section I (Python)